8 Key Drivers of Email Open Rates

 Email segmentation is the art of sending different types of content to various segments of your email list, making your emails more personalized and relevant to your recipients.
 With segmentation, you are able to target specific consumers who are more likely to read about, engage with or purchase your products or services.

 Segmented emails make readers 50 percent more likely to click on a link within your email.
-For example, if a portion of your contact list has purchased a specific product more than once, they may purchase it again if an email informs them it’s on sale.
+For example, consider a portion of your contact list that has purchased a specific product more than once.
+They may purchase it again if an email informs them it’s on sale.

 3. Subject Lines